 - Ingest the PDF files into a CSP to gain full access to the full-text indexing and expanded search capabilities.

 - Data enrichment is used in many different ways in various industries.
-Insurance companies can combine customer records, telematics data capturing during vehicle operation, theft or crash-site images, and video—enhanced by AI—to validate claims and speed processing.
+Content management at insurance companies can combine customer records, telematics data capturing during vehicle operation, theft or crash-site images, and video—enhanced by AI—to validate claims and speed processing.

 Using AI processes, call center staff members can apply sentiment analysis to gauge customer responses during a conversation and automate record retrieval so customer data is instantly available onscreen.
 Banks can use AI to detect suspicious credit card activity—such as card charges taking place in a country far from the cardholder’s home of record—and query the cardholder to see if the charges are valid.
 Gaming companies that want to provide captured video clips of gameplay highlights can sort and categorize the video content by game, player, or other criteria for online access.
 These kinds of tasks, powered by AI and machine-learning models, can eliminate many tedious human activities and improve operational efficiency.